 |Tweet this Share this School Profile|

-The curriculum ranges from 67 to 72 credits and includes course topics, such as visual basic programming, Microsoft database management, and project management in quality organizations.
+The curriculum ranges from 67 to 72 credits and includes course topics, such as object oriented programming fundamentals, the electronic game industry, essentials of network and information security, introduction to iOS app development, database management, and project management in quality organizations.
 All degree courses can be taken online asynchronously and students work closely with academic counselors to chart the two-year plan that best suits their schedules.
 MCC offers all students an exceptionally low tuition rate, nearly 75% less than other schools in Arizona.
 This, coupled with scholarship opportunities for academic excellence and tribal affiliation, makes MCC one of the most affordable online management information systems degree programs available.

 Mesa Community College holds accreditation from the Higher Learning Commission.